16 Oct 2020

-Think back to your own childhood, when there was really only one way to learn about money: you paid with cash, received some change and saw your pocket money disappear before your eyes.
+Think back to your own childhood, when there was really only one way to learn about money: you paid with cash, received some change and saw your allowance disappear before your eyes.

 As a result, most parents are confident about teaching children about cash but, as we’re becoming an increasingly cashless society, it’s vital to help kids navigate the digital economy, too.

-Paying weekly pocket money weekly is an important step towards teaching your child to stick to a budget.
-They’ll struggle to do this if you hand over a few pounds every time they go out to meet friends – and they’ll be more likely to make carefully-considered purchases if they understand they have a finite amount of money to spend.
+Paying weekly allowance money is an important step towards teaching your child to stick to a budget.
+They’ll struggle to do this if you hand over a few dollars every time they go out to meet friends – and they’ll be more likely to make carefully-considered purchases if they understand they have a finite amount of money to spend.

-It really doesn’t matter how much pocket money you pay each week.
+It really doesn’t matter how much allowance you pay each week.
 What matters is that your child knows they need to make their money last.
-For this reason, it’s best to be clear about what you expect their pocket money to cover, especially for older teens who might prefer to shop for their own clothes, stationery and toiletries.
+For this reason, it’s best to be clear about what you expect their allowance to cover, especially for older teens who might prefer to shop for their own clothes, stationery and toiletries.
 Remind your child to budget for Christmas, birthdays and holidays – and resist the temptation to hand over more money if they blow their budget.